Spring Grove Experiment: Patients' experiences

 In the original 1955 experiment conducted on patients with schizophrenia, there were 20 subjects that received LSD.
 The experiences and reactions of these subjects were categorized under 3 characteristics covert, which signified a subtle or delayed response; intensification, which pushed the patient's existing symptoms to extremes; and reversal, which occurred when patients assumed a state opposite to his or her original symptoms.

 The following are accounts of patient responses during several experiments conducted at Spring Grove:

 In the 1955 trials on people with chronic schizophrenia:

 "This patient seemed most distressed and shaken.
 Intermittently she would open her mouth as if she were trying desperately to talk or at least to exercise the muscles of her mouth.
 She also expressed a state of acute anguish with her body movements...A half hour after the crying started, the wails seemed to end in a giggle.
 Soon the tears diminished, and she had almost continuous waves of laughing for another hour or so.
 The patient then began to walk about the ward studying the walls and windows as though she were seeing them for the first time.
 She seemed to respond to hallucinations, for she began to talk to non-present individuals."

 A second patient in the 1955 study who was normally aloof, laughing, and idle became uncharacteristically serious 30 minutes after drug administration.
 She called the doctor by his correct name for the first time, saying:

 "Dr. X, this is serious business—we are pathetic people—don't play with us."

 In the 1965 CBS documentary, the story of Arthur King, a man experiencing alcoholism and being treated with LSD and psychotherapy, was highlighted.
 Some of the alcoholic patients who underwent LSD and psychotherapy treatment at Spring Grove felt happier after the treatment and had no more desire to drink.
 One patient, Arthur King, was admitted into Spring Grove State Hospital as an alcoholic.
 He underwent the treatment.
 Afterwards, he reported that he had no more desire to drink—he went back to school and later became an accountant.
 Years later when he was interviewed, he said that the LSD treatment turned his life around.

-In an interview conducted by Richard Yensen & Donna Dryer, Arthur King stated the following concerning treatment:
+In an interview conducted by Richard Yensen and Donna Dryer, Arthur King stated the following concerning treatment:

 "There were times when you were very emotional.
 Yes.
 That was connected with what was...very unhappy…very! …Thinking about things in the past and very unhappy.
 Very, very miserable!
 But then I came to that point everything cleared up... it was like a peace.
 It was so strange."